nushell/nushell.github.io/book/command_signature.md

 # Command signature

-nu commands contains a signature section, take [`str distance`](/commands/docs/str_distance.md) as example, the signature is like this:
+nu commands contain a signature section, take [`str distance`](/commands/docs/str_distance.md) as example, the signature is like this:

 ```
 Signatures(Cell paths are supported):